OpenVIS: Open-vocabulary Video Instance Segmentation: Abstract

 \section{Abstract}

 Open-vocabulary Video Instance Segmentation (OpenVIS) can simultaneously detect, segment, and track arbitrary object categories in a video, without being constrained to categories seen during training.
-In this work, we propose an OpenVIS framework called InstFormer that achieves powerful open vocabulary capability through lightweight fine-tuning on a limited-category labeled dataset.
-Specifically, InstFormer comes in three steps a) Open-world Mask Proposal: we utilize a query-based transformer, which is encouraged to propose all potential object instances, to obtain class-agnostic instance masks; b) Open-vocabulary Instance Representation and Classification: we propose InstCLIP, adapted from pre-trained CLIP with Instance Guidance Attention.
-InstCLIP generates the instance token capable of representing each open-vocabulary instance.
-These instance tokens not only enable open-vocabulary classification for multiple instances with a single CLIP forward pass but have also been proven effective for subsequent open-vocabulary instance tracking. c) Rollout Association: we introduce a class-agnostic rollout tracker to predict rollout tokens from the tracking tokens of previous frames to enable open-vocabulary instance association across frames in the video.
+In this work, we propose InstFormer, a carefully designed framework for the OpenVIS task that achieves powerful open-vocabulary capabilities through lightweight fine-tuning with limited-category data.
+InstFormer begins with the open-world mask proposal network, encouraged to propose all potential instance class-agnostic masks by the contrastive instance margin loss.
+Next, we introduce InstCLIP, adapted from pre-trained CLIP with Instance Guidance Attention, which encodes open-vocabulary instance tokens efficiently.
+These instance tokens not only enable open-vocabulary classification but also offer strong universal tracking capabilities.
+Furthermore, to prevent the tracking module from being constrained by the training data with limited categories, we propose the universal rollout association, which transforms the tracking problem into predicting the next frame’s instance tracking token.
 The experimental results demonstrate the proposed InstFormer achieve state-of-the-art capabilities on a comprehensive OpenVIS evaluation benchmark, while also achieves competitive performance in fully supervised VIS task.